rashidlasker/artificial-intelligence/README.md

-# artificial-intelligence
+# Artificial Intelligence '14-'15
-This master repo contains all the code I wrote for an AI class I took in 2014-2015, my junior year of high school.
+This master repo contains all the code I wrote for an AI class I took at TJHSST.
+The language was Python in a Linux environment.
+It's topics included graphs, heuristics, constraint solvers, game trees, genetic algorithms, learning, natural language, agents, and machine vision.